 - Northern Yellow Bat

 - Florida Bonneted Bat

-Bats can be found throughout our state, in all different habitats including urban areas.
-They like to roost in caves, tree hollows, in palm trees, and in Spanish moss.
-They also sleep under roofs and bridges, and anywhere else they can find safe, quiet, cool daytime residences.
+Bats throughout our state in all habitats, including urban areas.
+They like to roost in caves, tree hollows, palm trees, and Spanish moss.
+They also sleep under roofs and bridges, and anywhere else they can find safe, quiet, excellent daytime residences.

 Debunking Myths About Bats

-The only time you should be concerned when you find a bat on the ground.
-Because there’s a better chance they could be infected, it’s best to leave them alone, and teach your children to do the same.
+You should only be concerned when you find a bat on the ground.
+Because there’s a better chance they could be infected, it’s best to leave them alone and teach your children to do the same.

 Only Insects Should Fear Bats

 Each bat can eat thousands of insects each night.
 It’s estimated that bats save over $3.7 billion a year by reducing crop damage and the need for pesticides.
-Bats particularly enjoy the bugs that feast on crops like tomatoes, corn, sugarcane, cotton, beans and more.
+Bats enjoy the bugs that feast on crops like tomatoes, corn, sugarcane, cotton, beans, and more.